 - Low mood

-The withdrawal symptoms are considered mild-to-moderate for most people.
+The withdrawal symptoms are mild-to-moderate for most people.
 At the same time, this can be very risky if you’re facing a trazodone addiction.
-You might be tempted to suddenly stop using trazodone, which then puts you in a vulnerable position because the withdrawal symptoms can lead you to use more trazodone than before to avoid the discomfort.
+You may want to suddenly stop using trazodone, which then puts you in a vulnerable position because the withdrawal symptoms can lead you to use more than before to avoid the discomfort.

 If you are seeking to stop your trazodone use, whether you are using a therapeutic dose or facing an addiction, then you should connect with your doctor so that they can help with the process.